 The seller forwards the order to be fulfilled by a third-party supplier, who then bills the former for the products per the price applicable.
 The seller, on the other hand, prepared the bill for both customers.
 For customer A, it adds the drop shipping sales tax amount, while for customer B, it only charges the exact product price.
 This is because Texas has the nexus and Louisiana does not.

-Are you for Ready Tax Session?
+Ready for your FREE Tax Session?

 How To Avoid?